Leonardovink/caveracer/README.md

   ```
 - Confirm that Python 3 is installed on the Raspberry Pi.

-- # **ORB SLAM3 Installation/Operation Guide**
+# **ORB SLAM3 Installation/Operation Guide**
--The 3D mapping from a 2D image came from https://github.com/UZ-SLAMLab/ORB_SLAM3.
+The 3D mapping from a 2D image came from https://github.com/UZ-SLAMLab/ORB_SLAM3.
 If you want to install the software from skratch I recommend that you use a virtual environment of ubuntu.
-WHen installing I also recommend that you follow this guide on youtube: https://www.youtube.com/watch?v=HWm5KMOL2PY , since the installation is pure hell if you do not know what you are doing.
+When installing I also recommend that you follow this guide on youtube: https://www.youtube.com/watch?v=HWm5KMOL2PY , since the installation is pure hell if you do not know what you are doing.
 It is also possible to install on other versions of ubuntu and without a virtual environment.
 The installation that I did was on ubuntu 22.04 without virtual environment, but for me that caused a lot of problems with package dependencies.

+For the operation there is a run.txt which includes commands to run the software it is important to run the files in the ORB-SLAM3 folder in the cmd.
+The commands are in a certain order, the things that you need to run the program are Opencv2 folder, the pangolin folder and the boost folder.
+Then when you want to execute the software on your own footage it is important that you have a dataset folder in which you have a folder with all the images and the rgb.txt, I don't know why but the rgb.txt file is not the rgb values but it is set up as {timestamp_foto} {name_image.jpg}.
 -

 ---